 1. The importation of plastic explosives is generally prohibited under provisions of the Customs Act 1901, the Customs (Prohibited Imports) Regulations 1956 (PI Regulations) and the Criminal Code Act 1995 (Cth) (Criminal Code).
-Importation is lawful if the Commonwealth Attorney-General has issued a permit under the PI Regulations and, if applicable, an authorisation under the provisions of the Criminal Code.
+Importation is lawful if the Minister for Home Affairs (the Minister) has issued a permit under the PI Regulations and, if applicable, an authorisation is provided under the provisions of the Criminal Code.
 The Criminal Code regime fulfils part of Australia's obligation under the United Nations Convention on the Marking of Plastic Explosives for the Purpose of Detection (Montreal, 1991) (the Convention).

-- 2. The goods covered are plastic explosives.
-Different requirements apply depending on whether plastic explosives are "marked" with a chemical marker specified in the Criminal Code. - 3.
-The DIBP and state and territory import licensing and permissions systems apply to importers of plastic explosives from all countries, regardless of whether the explosives are marked.
+2. The goods covered are plastic explosives.
+Different requirements apply depending on whether plastic explosives are "marked" with a chemical marker specified in the Criminal Code.

+3. The Department of Home Affairs and state and territory import licensing and permissions systems apply to importers of plastic explosives from all countries, regardless of whether the explosives are marked.